DFEAGILEDEVOPS/MTC/README.md

 (These are examples that can be changed, as long as they're consistent with the environment variables).

-### Queue setup
+### Table setup

-- Set up the queue names in the env vars:
+- Set up the table names in the env vars:
-  - `TEST_SAS_QUEUE_NAME`
+  - `TEST_TABLE_NAME`
-  - `FEEDBACK_SAS_QUEUE_NAME`
+  - `FEEDBACK_TABLE_NAME`
-- Get a SAS token for both queues, and set the token and URL in the env
+- Get a SAS token for both tables, and set the token and URL in the env
   vars:
-  - `TEST_SAS_URL` will be the same URL for both queues, and should look like `<accountname>.queue.core.microsoft.net/`
+  - `TEST_TABLE_URL` and `FEEDBACK_TABLE_URL` should look
+    like `<accountname>.table.core.microsoft.net/`
   - `TEST_SAS_TOKEN` and `FEEDBACK_SAS_TOKEN` for the tokens generated
     previously.
-- Update CORS for the queues.
+- Update CORS for the tables.

 Note: To create the SAS token:
-  - Right-click on the queue name in Storage Explorer
+  - Right-click on the table name in Storage Explorer
   - Choose ‘Get Shared Access Signature’
   - Create one with only ‘Add’ ticked in the checkboxes
     - Start time should be the current time, or one in the past; and expiry time should be sufficiently far in the future.

 Note: To set CORS:
-  - Right-click on ‘Queues’ in Storage Explorer
+  - Right-click on ‘Tables’ in Storage Explorer
   - Choose ‘Configure CORS Settings’, and then Add
     - Allowed origins: `*` (can be `*` for testing; should be the official URL of the SPA app in production)